airswap/airswap-about/announcements.md

 **4.1 Migration**: 16 November, 2023

-* All makers **must** migrate to V4.1 on or after **16 November**, 2023.
+* All makers **must** migrate to [V4.1](https://about.airswap.io/technology/deployments) on or after **16 November**, 2023.
 * Makers **must** set a server URL and add supported tokens to the [V4.1 Registry](https://about.airswap.io/technology/deployments#airswap-v4.1) contract and approve the [V4.1 SwapERC20](https://about.airswap.io/technology/deployments#airswap-v4.1) contract for supported tokens.
-AirSwap CLI v4.1.4 supports these operations.
+AirSwap CLI 4.1.4 supports these operations.
-* Makers **should** remove all tokens from the [V3 Registry](https://etherscan.io/address/0x8F9DA6d38939411340b19401E8c54Ea1f51B8f95) and approvals from [V4 SwapERC20](https://about.airswap.io/technology/deployments#airswap-v4) contracts.
-AirSwap CLI v4.0.6 supports these operations.
+* Makers **should** remove all tokens from and revoke approvals for the [V3 Registry](https://etherscan.io/address/0x8F9DA6d38939411340b19401E8c54Ea1f51B8f95) and revoke approvals for [V4 SwapERC20](https://about.airswap.io/technology/deployments#airswap-v4) contracts.
+AirSwap CLI 4.0.6 supports these operations.
+* Only once all supported tokens are removed from the V3 Registry is all staked AST returned to the maker, which can then be staked to the V4.1 Registry.
 * For questions and support please see the [#developers](https://discord.com/channels/590643190281928738/877682977616838656) channel on Discord.

 **4.1.1 Release**: 26 October, 2023